But that's not why: Inference adjustment by interactive prototype revision: Abstract

 \section{Abstract}

-Despite significant advances in machine learning, decision-making of artificial agents is still not perfect and often requires post-hoc human interventions.
-If the prediction of a model relies on unreasonable factors it is desirable to remove their effect.
-Deep interactive prototype adjustment enables the user to give hints and correct the model's reasoning.
-In this paper, we demonstrate that prototypical-part models are well suited for this task as their prediction is based on prototypical image patches that can be interpreted semantically by the user.
-It shows that even correct classifications can rely on unreasonable prototypes that result from confounding variables in a dataset.
-Hence, we propose simple yet effective interaction schemes for inference adjustment: The user is consulted interactively to identify faulty prototypes.
-Non-object prototypes can be removed by prototype masking or a custom mode of deselection training.
-Interactive prototype rejection allows machine learning na\"{i}ve users to adjust the logic of reasoning without compromising the accuracy.
+Prototypical part networks predict not only the class of an image but also explain why it was chosen.
+In some cases, however, the detected features do not relate to the depicted objects.
+This is especially relevant in prototypical part networks as prototypes are meant to code for high-level concepts such as semantic parts of objects.
+This raises the question how the inference of the networks can be improved.
+Here we suggest to enable the user to give hints and interactively correct the model's reasoning.
+It shows that even correct classifications can rely on unreasonable or spurious prototypes that result from confounding variables in a dataset.
+Hence, we propose simple yet effective interaction schemes for inference adjustment that enable the user to interactively revise the prototypes chosen by the model.
+Spurious prototypes can be removed or altered to become sensitive to object-features by the suggested mode of training.
+Interactive prototype revision allows machine learning na\"{i}ve users to adjust the logic of reasoning and change the way prototypical part networks make a decision.